kerosene5/template-cybersec-finova/README.md

 ## Submission

-After successfully installing Linux, create a write-up in your repository's `README.md` file using the following format:
+After successfully installing a Linux distro, create a write-up in your repository's `README.md` file using the following format:

 ```
 # Proof of Completion